joaopimentel/mylists/README.md

 mylists
 =======

-A web app to colect links, things to read, to check later, to do.
-Will eventually receive data from email.
+A web app to collect links, things to read, to check later, to do.

+Content is collected by email.
+Each user has his mailbox: email, password and host.

+As of now, only Links are collected.